Illustrator Reimagines Beloved Disney Characters In Haunting Real-Life Situations

 9. The Jungle Book - this isn't better than the forest.

 Therapists often recommend using creative outlets like fan fiction to process emotions and trauma.
-A relationship expert notes that writing can be therapeutic, enabling individuals to confront their feelings in a constructive way.
+Writing can be therapeutic, enabling individuals to confront their feelings in a constructive way.

-For those interested in exploring their emotions through storytelling, experts suggest setting aside dedicated time for writing.
-This practice not only enhances creativity but also promotes mental well-being by providing a safe space for self-expression.
+For those interested in exploring their emotions through storytelling, setting aside dedicated time for writing can enhance creativity and promote mental well-being by providing a safe space for self-expression.

 10. Pinocchio - Jiminy Cricket would be disappointed.